 Low-cost fundraisers are certain types of events that generate small contributions from those who participate and require limited tracking and disclosure.
 During the COVID-19 emergency, campaigns may not wish to host in-person, low-cost fundraisers where live entertainment is provided or food and beverages are served.

 But PDC guidelines do allow other kinds of low-cost fundraisers that could be conducted online, such as:

 Low-cost fundraisers have other limitations.
 Learn what qualifies as a low-cost fundraiser on the PDC website.

 If a campaign hosts video conferences or other online meetings, it would report any expenditures for this as they would any other campaign-related expenditures.

 If a political committee hosts an online meeting for an election campaign – such as a party organization hosting an online “meet-and-greet” for a candidate – the committee should report it as an expenditure.
 The committee also should let the candidate know the amount of the expenditure so that the candidate can report it as an in-kind contribution.

 Campaigns may be concerned about reporting contributions in a timely fashion if campaign staff members are unable to check their office mail because the office is closed.

 Receipt in a closed office is the same as receipt in a mailbox.
 A contribution sent by mail is not actually “received” until someone takes possession of the mail.

-If you can’t make a deposit of contributions because your bank is closed, try depositing through an ATM or setting up a mobile bank account for your campaign.
-Then you’ll be able to scan checks received with your mobile device.
+If you can’t make a deposit of contributions because your bank is closed, try depositing by mail, through an ATM or setting up mobile banking for your campaign.

 For the limited number of reports that state law allows to be submitted by mail, the PDC will accept delivery by email during the declared emergency.
 Send the form as an attachment to an email addressed to firstname.lastname@example.org.